Zedruc/nofu-bot/README.md

 - %meme will send you a juicy meme from nowhere other than r/memes

 - %findanime will list some informations like characters and number of episodes about the given anime.

-## Questions
+## Questions and Requests

-If you have any questions or even feature requests, feel free to add me on Discord (Nofu#4100) or to send a message using the website!
+If you have any questions or even feature requests, feel free to open an issue at the bot's [Repository](https://github.com/Zedruc/nofu-bot/issues)